Understanding nodes

 Connectors

-Unlike edges, connectors must be added manually, one by one.
-To add a connector, select two nodes, right-click for a context menu and select Connect (Ctrl+L).
+Unlike edges, connectors must be added manually.
+To add a connector between two nodes, select them, right-click for a context menu and choose Connect (Ctrl+L) or use the hot key.
 Another way is to Ctrl+Shift + drag one node onto another.
 On some systems it's also possible to right-click + drag one node onto another.

 Connectors' properties can be edited.
 When you right-click a connector (it's best to select one of the connected nodes first), the Connector dialog appears.
 Here you can set formatting properties individually or select a Style (or both), set labels' text and remove the connector.
 See also Connector styles below.